montvid/montvid.github.io/content/posts/reinstallmac.md

 date = 2024-04-11T11:58:15+03:00
 draft = false
 +++
 Some MacOS Sierra Mac's don't let you reinstall (Option-Shift-Command-R default MacOS version or Option-Command-R new version) MacOS.
-I got these handy instructions from Mr. Macinitosh.
+I got these handy instructions from [Mr. Macintosh](https://www.youtube.com/@Mr.Macintosh).
 In Terminal do:

  - Check date & time to make sure it is correct